RotorHazard/RotorHazard/doc/Cluster.md

 * "SLAVE_TIMEOUT": Maximum number of seconds to wait for connection to be established.

 The "address" value may be specified using asterisk-wildcard characters.
 For instance, if the IP address of the 'master' timer is "192.168.0.11":  `"*.77" => "192.168.0.77"`, `"*.*.3.77" => "192.168.3.77"`, `"*" => "192.168.0.11"`

+On the slave timer, no configuration changes are needed.

 ### Clock Synchronization